 It appears that terms that serve to call someone are in complementary distribution with merely referential terms.
 You can say ‘My mum’ in stating a fact about the world.
-However, if you say ‘Mum’, in the vocative case, it will not do to replace it with ‘My mum’ or ‘My dad” (but in Italian you can ornament phases like ‘Mio babbino caro’, ‘Mio babbo bello’) (See also Giusti 2015 on modification of names or quasi-names).
+However, if you say ‘Mum’, in the vocative case, it will not do to replace it with ‘My mum’ or ‘My dad” (but in Italian you can ornamental phrases like ‘Mio babbino caro’, ‘Mio babbo bello’) (See also Giusti 2015 on modification of names or quasi-names).
 Prima facie, this should mean that in calling someone ‘My mum’ one only has an ungrammatical use.
 Instead, if the speakers are reasonable, they would use ‘Mum’.
 ‘Mum’ is clearly a vocative in the Italian language.
 ‘My mum’ is not; it is at most nominative.

 We should also consider the term of address ‘Cugino’, in the vocative, which vendors from Marocco use in their interaction with their clients (The use as vocative is, of course, very different from the use as argument of the verb).
 This is also directly referential, but not indexical.
 It possibly has the function of ‘captatio benevolentiae’ and serves to start interaction.
 Obviously, ‘cugino’ must be a translation (and a loan word) of a term which vendors use in Marocco.
 The speaker does not mean ‘my cousin’, while when she says ‘mum’ she means ‘my mum’ (or refers to her mum).
 It may also be different from ‘Mum’ in that it is preferably used at the beginning of a conversation – it has a phatic function in breaking the ice and building up a successful communication.
 Proper names can be used to establish continuity and identity among referents, something that ‘Mum’ or Dad’ are also capable of doing, but ‘cousin’ only has an interactional function and it just happens to be referring to the addressee (under a clumsy mode of presentation).
 It has an interpersonal function in that it softens up the client.